Nicolas-Rieu-fr/vocalfusion-avs-tests/README.md

      }

   b) Change the label of the Test.
-It's the first part of the name of every recording. add the ip adress of the DUT host, add the name of the home directory of the dut host ("username"), add the password of the DUT host, if you test VocalFusion, change the dut_reboot_cmd to "~/xmosdfu 0x13 --reboot", if you test Synaptics 2 mics, put nothing ("").
+It's the first part of the name of every recording. add the ip adress of the DUT host, add the name of the home directory of the dut host ("username"), add the password of the DUT host, if you test VocalFusion, change the dut_reboot_cmd to "~/xmosdfu 0x13 --reboot" (make sure "xmosdfu" is in your own directory), if you test Synaptics 2 mics, put nothing ("").
 Make these changes here :

     "dut_host":{
           "label":"",